ibm-apiconnect/ibm-connectivity-pack/README.md

 ## Accessing Connectivity Pack via Route

-To access connectivity pack, use the host url present in the Routes section of Openshift.
+To access connectivity pack, use the host URL present in the Routes section of Openshift.

 If MTLS is enabled, the client certificates can be fetched from the Secrets section of Openshift.
 Secret with name `RELEASE_NAME-client-secrets` contains the secrets.